Latest News

 Ahn Byung Min, a South Korean expert in North Korean transportation has stated that multiple trains are needed for security.

-Ahn explained that these trains each have between 10 and 15 carriages.
-Some of them are only used by the leader as a bedroom.
-Others carry medical staff or security guards.
+Ahn stated that these trains each have between 10 and 15 carriages.
+Some of them are only used by the leader.
+This includes a bedroom.
+Other carriages carry medical staff, security guards, or both.

 He added that they also have room for Kim's desk, communications equipment and a restaurant.
-They may even include several carriages to transport two armored Mercedes.
+They can also accommodate two armoured Mercedes.

 In 2018, a video by North Korean state TV featured Kim with Chinese top officials in a train car with pink couches.